st-tu-dresden/inloop/docs/deployment-guide.md

 INLOOP is a standard Django project and as such, the [official Django deployment docs][1] apply.

-This document outlines our recommended approach of running INLOOP on Gunicorn behind NGINX configured as a TLS-terminating reverse proxy.
+This document outlines the recommended approach of running INLOOP on Gunicorn behind NGINX configured as a TLS-terminating reverse proxy.